rahul0805/planning_and_navigation/README.md

 # planning_and_navigation

-Useful ressources in this direction.
+Useful resources in this direction.

 Learning for planning and control by Prof. Dmitry Berenson: https://berenson.robotics.umich.edu/courses/winter2023robotlearning/index.html